openlegend/core-rules/core/SRD.md

 -   **Power Level 5** - The effect can be broken by a moderate disruption like a firm shove, a kick, glass of water, loud bang, etc.

--   **Power Level 7** - The effect can only be broken if the target takes 1 point of damage.
+-   **Power Level 7** - The effect can only be broken if the target takes 1 point of damage or more.

 -   **Power Level 9** - The effect cannot be disrupted by external forces, only the afflicted character's successful resist roll can end the effect.